JoergHeseler/mesh-samples-for-preservation-testing/README.md

 ## Licenses

-The ["Exotisch wirkende Maske aus Bali" (Exotic-looking mask from Bali) 3D models](https://sketchfab.com/3d-models/exotisch-wirkende-maske-aus-bali-ebdeba7d3e60499cb33037355b189acb) and associated textures used in this repository are by [Badisches Landesmuseum (Baden State Museum)](https://www.landesmuseum.de/) and are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+The ["Exotisch wirkende Maske aus Bali" (Exotic-looking mask from Bali) 3D models](https://sketchfab.com/3d-models/exotisch-wirkende-maske-aus-bali-ebdeba7d3e60499cb33037355b189acb) and associated textures used in this repository are by [Badisches Landesmuseum (Baden State Museum)](https://www.landesmuseum.de/) and are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).